Users

 • Click Add to add the permission.

 1. Click Create.
-The dialog will close and the new user will be added to the overview table.
+The dialog will close, and the new user will appear in the overview table.

 Deleting Users